avuzikov/capstone_frontend/README.md

 4. Error Handling:
    - What error codes and messages can we expect from the backend for various scenarios?

+5. API Structure:
+   - Confirm the changes to the application status update endpoint (`PUT /jobs/{jobId}/applications/{applicationId}`)
+   - Discuss the separation of user types into distinct endpoints (`GET /managers` and `GET /applicants`)
+   - Are there any other endpoints that need restructuring to better fit the application's needs?

 ## Error Handling